CGJennings/se3docs/docs/um-release-notes.md

 ### Java API changes

 - Added `HSBPanel.setTitle`/`getTitle` to change `tintPanel` title label.
-- Added `StrangeEons.getUrlForDocPage` to get a URL for a page in the se3docs site give its base file name (e.g., `"dm-preferences"`).
+- Added `StrangeEons.getUrlForDocPage` to get a URL for a page in the se3docs site given its base file name (e.g., `"dm-preferences"`).
-- Method `FillInPreferenceCategory.addHelp` no longer takes third argument (old code will still work).
+- Method `FillInPreferenceCategory.addHelp` no longer takes a third argument (old code will still work).
 - Deprecated `JHelpButton.setWikiPage`; this now forwards to `setHelpPage`.
 - Removed `arkham.project.PluginWizard` (superseded by `PluginWizardDialog`).
 - Removed deprecated `arkham.dialog.prefs.SBOrderedList`.
 - Removed `PlatformSupport.isOSXMinorVersionAtLeast`, `isUsingAquaDerivedLookAndFeel`, `isUsingOSXSystemLookAndFeel`, `isUsingQuaquaLookAndFeel`.
 - The `OPT_*` bit flags in DIY are now package private; the methods `getAdvancedFlags()`, `setAdvancedFlags` and `isAdvancedFlagAvailable` have been removed.
 Use the relevant public methods instead: `setTransparentFaces`, `setVariableSizedFaces`, `setPortraitBackgroundFilled`, `setMarkerBackgroundFilled`, `setPortraitScaleUsesMinimum`, `setMarkerScaleUsesMinimum`,  `setPortraitClipping`, `setMarkerClipping`, `setCustomPortraitHandling` and the complementary getters.
 - The following classes have been removed: GestureToolkit, GestureEvent, GestureListener, GestureEventAdapter, GestureCommand.
-- In class PluginBundlePublisher, methods that used to take a ProgressListener parameter no longer do, as the underlying infrastructure needed to support this has removed in newer versions of Java.
+- In class PluginBundlePublisher, methods that used to take a ProgressListener parameter no longer do, as underlying infrastructure needed to support this has been removed in newer versions of Java.

 ### Bug fixes